bnb-chain/bnb-chain.github.io/docs/beaconchain/fullnode.md

 > Please note that this feature is still expreimental and is not recommended.

-In Beacon Chain  network, almost every fullnode operator will first enable `state-sync` to get synced with peers.
+In BNB Beacon Chain  network, almost every fullnode operator will first enable `state-sync` to get synced with peers.
 After downloading all the state machine changes, the fullnode will go back to `fast-sync` mode and eventually in `consensus` mode.
 In fast-sync mode, the fullnode will have high delay because it needs to be aware of peers’ heights.
 It downloads all the blocks in parallel and verifying their commits.
 On the other hand, when a fullnode is under `consensus` state, it will consume a lot of bandwidth and CPU resources because it receives a lot of redundant messages for consensus engine and writes more WAL.
 To increase the efficiency for fullnodes, the `hot-sync` protocol is introduced.
 A fullnode under `hot-sync` protocol will pull the blocks from its peers and it will subscribe these blocks in advance.
 It will skip the message for prevotes and only subscribe to maj23 precommit and block proposal messages.
 At the same time, it will put its peers in different buckets and subscribe to peers in active buckets. `Hot-Sync` can help fullnodes gossip blocks in low latency, while cost less network, memory, cpu and disk resources than Tendermint consensus protocol.
 Even cheap hardware can easily run a fullnode, and a  fullnode can connect with more peers than before by saving network and CPU resources.

 The state transition of a hot sync reactor can be of three part: